amanpruthi/3-tier-app-orchestration/README.md

 * Deploy images on the 3 kubernetes pods using kubernetes .

-## issues to fix :
+## Commands to run
-* elastic Ips should be hardcoded for jumpbox
-* meaningful names

-ansible-playbook -i localhost --tags "create"  --vault-password-file ~/.vaultPassword cloudFormationOperations.yml
+* Please have your aws keys in the ansible vault before running the below command or have them exported on the environment ansible-playbook -i localhost --tags "create"  --vault-password-file ~/.vaultPassword cloudFormationOperations.yml

-ansible-playbook  -i ./inventory/ec2.py --vault-password-file ~/.vaultPassword setupApp.yml
+* The below command uses dynamic inventory and then we orchestrate on it based on the EC2_tags ansible-playbook  -i ./inventory/creds.sh  --vault-password-file ~/.vaultPassword setupApp.yml